 01 of 10

-Here's an easy magic trick with playing cards.
+Take a look at an easy magic trick using regular playing cards.
 A spectator chooses a card from several that you display in your hand.
-Afterwards, you show the spectator that the card that they chose was the only one that was different - in this case, the only red-backed card in a bunch of blue-backed cards.
+Afterward, you show the spectator that the chosen card was the only one that was different, in this case, the only red-backed card in a bunch of blue-backed cards.

 02 of 10

-Alternate the cards so they look like the cards in the picture.Continue to 3 of 10 below.
+Turn them over and alternate each of the colored cards.
+Fan them so they look like the cards pictured.Continue to 3 of 10 below.

 03 of 10

-Starting OutTo perform the trick, bring out the cards and spread and display them to the spectator.
-Be careful that you don't show the backs of the cards.Continue to 4 of 10 below.
+Spread and display the 10 cards to the spectator, face-side up.
+Be careful that you do not show the backs of the cards.Continue to 4 of 10 below.

 04 of 10